Article 3J Tax Credits

 The North Carolina Department of Revenue maintains authority to determine eligibility for this and other tax programs.
 For detailed information please contact the Corporate Tax Division at 919-733-8510.

 Information published by the Department of Revenue concerning the

 Article 3J Tax Credits can be reviewed by following this link.

-To determine if your business is eligible for Article 3J Tax Credits, review the legal statutes in the documents below and then visit the 2013 County Tier Designations area of our site to find the correct Tier designation.
+The Article 3J Tax Credits utilized the Tier System.
+Although the program is no longer active, for reference you may review the legal statutes in the documents below or visit the 2015 County Tier Designations area of our site to find the current Tier designations.

 - Summary of Article 3J Tax Credits

 - Enabling Legislation- House Bill 2170

 - 2009 Article 3J Wage Standards (Please discard wage standards for 2009 that were published previous to January 26th.)

 Note: Article 3J Tax Credits should not be confused with William S. Lee Tax Credits, an earlier tax credit program.
 Article 3J was not a revision of the Lee Act; it replaced it.
 In general, William S. Lee Credits are repealed for business activities that occur on or after January 1, 2007 and Article 3J Credits took effect for taxable years beginning on or after January 1, 2007.